Dr. Shannon McCarragher

 - The Biogeography realm primarily focuses on topics within ecological biogeography, informed by dendroecology, invasion biology, landscape ecology, invasion genomics, landscape genetics, and phylogeography.
-Specifically, research projects that explore abiotic and biotic factors influencing vegetation communities in relation to plant invasion dynamics, biodiversity conservation, restoration, productivity, plant-soil interactions, population genetics, and human-environment interactions – with a specific focus on southeastern US, wetlands, Midwestern oak savannas, and urban/human-dominated built environments.
+Specifically, research projects that explore abiotic and biotic factors influencing vegetation communities in relation to plant invasion dynamics, biodiversity conservation, urban sustainability, restoration, productivity, plant-soil interactions, population genetics, and human-environment interactions – with a specific focus on Midwestern and Southeastern US, wetlands, Midwestern oak savannas, and urban/human-dominated built environments.

 - The STEM Education realm concentrates on research related to (but not limited to): 1) pedagogy and scholarship of teaching and learning (SoTL) – theory, practice, and effectiveness of teaching STEM; 2) gender, diversity, and STEM; and 3) STEM literacy – citizen science, public outreach, civic engagement, and K-12 STEM education.

-Explore this site to learn more about geography, see what’s new in the McCarragher Biogeography Lab, and find out how you can get involved with geography at SIUE.
+Explore this site to learn more about geography, see what’s new in the McCarragher Biogeography Research Group, and find out how you can get involved with geography at SIUE.